numblr/python_di/README.md

 ![](doc/Containers.png)

-The red parts in the diagram and the respective `api` modules in code are not needed in Pyhton.
+The red parts in the diagram and the respective `api` modules in code are not needed in Python.
 They have no functional impact and can be (fully or partially) left out.
 They serve only the purpose of clarity.

+## Shortcomings

+This is a very basic approach and comes with some shortcomings:

+ * You need to write quite some boilerplate code
+ * Dependencies are resolved purely by their method name in the container mixins, therefore you need to be careful not to run into name conflicts between different containers.
+In other words, method names in the container mixins need to be globally unique.